Black-collared starling

-The black-collared starling (Gracupica nigricollis) is a lesser-known species of starling in the family Sturnidae.
-Its plumage is black and white, with a black collar.
+The black-collared starling (Gracupica nigricollis) is a species of starling with black and white plumage and a black collar.
 It is found in southern China and most of mainland Southeast Asia, and has been introduced to Taiwan, Malaysia and Singapore.
 Its habitats include grassland, dry forest and human settlements.
 The International Union for Conservation of Nature (IUCN) has assessed it as being of least concern.

 Taxonomy

 This species was described as Gracula nigricollis by Gustaf von Paykull in 1807.
 Formerly placed in the genus Sturnus, it and the Siamese pied myna (Gracupica floweri) were separated to the genus Gracupica when Sturnus was split, following phylogenetic studies in 2008.
 In the past it had also been placed in Sturnopastor, Acridotheres and Graculipica.

 Description

 The black-collared starling is 26–30 cm long.
 The head is white, with a yellow patch of bare skin around the eye, and a black collar around the neck.
 The mantle, back and wings are dark brown, appearing almost black.
 The underparts are white, often with a grey-brown tinge.
 The tail and most of the covert and flight feathers are tipped white, with the primary coverts completely white.
 The beak is black, and the legs are pale grey.
 The male and female are alike.
 The juvenile bird is browner and has a streaked neck and breast; it also has an eye-patch but not a collar.